Fishing Season: Year Round

 Tight Lines

 South Fork Boise Tailwater Expect to see midges and or BWO's in the afternoon.
 Overcast weather has been a key factor!
 Bring your nymph box, it can be tough on a sunny day!
-Boise River in-town has stocked steelhead as of 11/22. trout are still feeding on bright nymphs.
-Egg sucking leeches, intruder patterns and beads can find Steelhead!
+Boise River in-town will start to crank back on with the warmer weather.
+Smaller streamers and various attractor nymphs will be the ticket.

 Bobber Nymphing, Euro Nymphing, and Streamer fishing are all ways to find those fish in deeper pockets.
 We are seeing the occasional dry fly hatches going into the winter time, fishing emergers can be very productive!